Paperback Edition

 Abstract

-Harvesting the Waves explores how ecological diplomacy can bridge conflicting interests, transforming disputed waters into areas of cooperation.
-The creation of a network of Marine Protected Areas (MPAs) in the South China Sea presents a promising strategy for alleviating geopolitical tensions.
-By fostering shared conservation goals and promoting sustainable resource management, these efforts encourage peaceful collaboration among diverse stakeholders.
-Drawing on comprehensive research and real-world case studies, the book sheds light on the delicate balance between environmental stewardship and international relations.
-It examines the science behind MPAs, their proven effectiveness in preserving biodiversity, and the socio-economic benefits they offer to coastal communities.
-Through compelling storytelling, thorough research, and expert insights, Harvesting the Waves makes a compelling case for prioritizing marine conservation as a means of ensuring long-term regional stability.A must-read for policymakers, conservationists, and anyone invested in the future of our oceans, this book reveals how safeguarding marine ecosystems is not just an environmental imperative—it’s a diplomatic opportunity that could reshape the geopolitical landscape of the South China Sea and beyond.
+Harvesting the Waves explores how ecological diplomacy can bridge between conflicting interests, transforming disputed waters into zones of cooperation.
+The establishment of a network of Marine Protected Areas (MPAs) in the South China Sea offers a promising strategy for easing geopolitical tensions.
+By promoting shared conservation goals and sustainable resource management, these efforts foster peaceful collaboration among diverse stakeholders.
+Drawing on extensive research and real-world case studies, this book illuminates the intricate balance between environmental stewardship and international relations.
+It delves into the science behind MPAs, their proven effectiveness in preserving biodiversity, and the socio-economic benefits they offer coastal communities.
+Through engaging storytelling, documented research, and expert insights, Harvesting the Waves makes a powerful case for prioritizing marine conservation as a means of ensuring long-term regional stability.A must-read for policymakers, conservationists, and anyone invested in the future of our oceans, this book reveals how safeguarding marine ecosystems is not just an environmental imperative—it’s a diplomatic opportunity that could reshape the geopolitical landscape of the South China Sea and beyond.

 REVIEWS and WORDS of PRAISE

-Author podcast episode--Asia Unscripted: “Harvesting the Waves" is an episode of the US-Asia Institute's podcast, Asia Unscripted, that focuses on environmental peacebuilding in the South China Sea, specifically exploring how ecological diplomacy can transform disputed waters into areas of cooperation.
+Book review by Peter M. Tase Author podcast, Asia Unscripted: “Harvesting the Waves" is an episode of the US-Asia Institute's podcast, Asia Unscripted, that focuses on environmental peacebuilding in the South China Sea, specifically exploring how ecological diplomacy can transform disputed waters into areas of cooperation.
 (Aug 11, 2025)

 James Borton highlights that networked marine protected areas are effective conservation tools for marine ecosystems.
 He reconfirms that these interconnected MPAs support ecosystem services, increase biodiversity, improve fisheries management, and enhance climate adaptation.
 Borton adds to the literature on networked MPAs by successfully arguing their potential geopolitical benefits in reducing tensions in the contested South China Sea and showing how the ecological and geopolitical outcomes are aligned.